Huracan-project/extended-ibtracs/README.md

 For information about how the database is constructed, please see the `create_extended_ibtracs` notebook.

-Several additional extensions are provided, which include more data.
+Several additional notebooks are provided, to include more data.
 Feel free to use the scripts to create a version that suits best your needs depending on what you need to add.
 These extensions include:
 * Addition of attributes from IBTrACS;
 * Addition of translation speed and direction;
 * Addition of CPS parameters from ERA5 and JRA3Q;

+A `vizualize.ipynb` notebook is also provided to show how to explore the database.

 Miscellanous notes:
 * Winds are provided in m/s.
 * Pressures are provided in hPa.

-TODO:
-* Scripts for exploring the database

 **Acknowledgments**:
 This project obviously builds on the essential work carried on at NOAA curating the IBTrACS database.
 IBTrACS is available at https://www.ncei.noaa.gov/products/international-best-track-archive, see also important references therein.

+This work was conducted with the NERC-NSF Huracan project.